If he were a jazz musician, he would be the kind who, when playing after hours, leads all the others to pack up their instruments and listen.

-Stephen Edgar’s latest collection, Eldershaw (2013), is published in Australia by Black Pepper Publishing and available from the publisher’s website: http://blackpepperpublishing.com/edgare.html.
+Stephen Edgar’s latest collection, Transparencies (2017), is published in Australia by Black Pepper Publishing and available from the publisher’s website: http://blackpepperpublishing.com/edgart.html.

 His American collection, The Red Sea, selected and new poems (2012), is available from Baskerville Publishers (USA).

 His previous two collections, History of the Day (2009) and Other Summers (2006), are published in Australia by Black Pepper Publishing and available from the publisher’s website: http://blackpepperpublishing.com/edgarhotd.html and http://blackpepperpublishing.com/edgaros.html.
-His collection Lost in the Foreground, originally published in 2003, is available in its second editon (2008) from Picaro Press.
+His collection Lost in the Foreground, originally published in 2003, was published in a second editon (Picaro Press, 2008) and reissued in 2017 as an imprint of Ginninderra Press (search for title).
 Earlier books are available from the author via the email link at left; see the Bibliography page for further details.

 The following poem is taken from Lost in the Foreground.